 Involtini, 11/F, The L Square, 459–461 Lockhart Road, Causeway Bay | (+852) 2658 2128

 Originally located at Fenwick Pier in northern Wan Chai, this beloved Italian fine-dining eatery is the crowning jewel in the hospitality group of the same name.
 Chef-owner Giandomenico Caprioli—known to all as Gianni—has parlayed that first restaurant into a trio of eateries and a chain of artisanal gourmet stores, all in pursuit of providing the authentic Italian food experience to Hong Kong consumers.

-Currently, Giando occupies an elegant ground-floor space in the Starstreet Precinct with ample inside and outside seating.
-Its weekend brunch (starting from $458 per person) is a veritable feast, with sharing starters like beef tartare, tuna carpaccio, and burrata, as well as hearty mains such as black ink risotto with calamari and shrimp, grilled beef rump with roasted vegetables and herb jus, and baked scarmorza cheese with mix grilled vegetables.
+Currently, Giando occupies an elegant ground-floor space in the Starstreet Precinct with ample seating.
+Its weekend brunch is a veritable feast, with sharing starters like beef tartare, amberjack carpaccio, and burrata, as well as hearty mains such as black ink risotto with calamari and shrimp, grilled beef rump with roasted vegetables and herb jus, and baked scarmorza cheese with mix grilled vegetables.

 Giando, Shop 1, Starcrest Block 1, 9 Star Street, Admiralty | (+852) 2511 8912

 Unlike the coastal, Mediterranean-influenced Osteria Marzia, Black Sheep Restaurant’s other Italian eatery in Wan Chai, Associazione Chianti, is a “soulful Tuscan trattoria.”
 In the spirit of elevated “cucina povera” (peasant cooking), the restaurant’s menu comprises rustic dishes made with simple ingredients—vegetables, beans, nuts, and cheese—as well as Florentine steaks.